jmylchreest/ee-kube/README.md

 * structured logging (I like using JSON based log messages for easy ingest into log collection platforms) output
 * more robust testing
 * CI/CD Pipeline tooling, such as AWS CodeBuild/CodeDeploy or GoCD/Helm, or Spinnaker etc.

+## Using Concourse-CI

+* firstly, cd to the ci folder and run concourse-ci using docker-compose: `cd ci; docker-compose up -d` and test by accessing `http://localhost:8080`
+* Download fly (`http://localhost:8080/api/v1/cli?arch=amd64&platform=linux`) and put it somewhere in $PATH
+* login to concourse with `fly --target localhost login --concourse-url http://127.0.0.1:8080 -u admin -p admin; fly --target localhost sync`
+* execute fly and commission the build pipeline: `fly -t localhost sp -p go-hello -c ci-main-pipeline.yml -v dockerhub-username='*****' -v dockerhub-password='*****' && fly -t localhost up -p go-hello`
+* Concourse should now regularly check for git changes, and when detected it will pull, run the go tests, and if successful build and publish the container to dockerhub

+From here, we can trigger redeployments into minikube as concourse-ci pipelines that are triggered by the above successful publish, should we choose.